NicoleDreon/me/README.md

 ![past entry with quote](https://github.com/NicoleDreon/me/blob/main/static/past_entry.png)

+Each day is displayed in a past entry card with links together the morning and evening entries into one card using a jinja for loop.

 ![past entry card](https://github.com/NicoleDreon/me/blob/main/static/entry_card.png)

 ### New Entry

 A user can make a new morning or evening entry from any page by selecting the option in the navbar.
-One submitted the user will be redirected to their past entries with the new entry in chronological order.
+Once submitted the user will be redirected to their past entries where the new entry will be added in chronological order.

 ![new entry](https://github.com/NicoleDreon/me/blob/main/static/new_entry.png)